1yufengcao/RL_project1/README.md

 # **SARSA-based Investment Optimization in Asset Allocation**

+## **Author & Contribution**
+- KONG Deyuan: Design The Reasonable MDP Environment to Handle Asset Allocation Problem.
+- ZHANG Xiaochang: Use Reasonable Algorithm to Solve this Question.

 ## **Overview**
 This project implements a **SARSA (State-Action-Reward-State-Action) reinforcement learning agent** to optimize investment decisions in a simulated asset allocation environment.
 The environment models the evolution of an investor’s wealth over a finite time horizon, considering both **risk-free and risky assets**.